OctopusDeploy/docs/docs/deployment-examples/custom-scripts/script-modules.md

 ---
-title: Script Modules
+title: Script modules
 description: Script modules allow users to create collections of functions that can be used in deployment processes across multiple projects.
 position: 120
 ---

 Script modules allow users to create collections of langauge specific functions that can be used in deployment processes across multiple projects.

-## Creating a Script Module {#ScriptModules-CreatingaScriptmodule}
+## Creating a script module {#ScriptModules-CreatingaScriptmodule}

 1. Navigate to **{{Library,Script Modules,Add Script Module}}**.